 Your contribution helps students, educators, and journalists.

 Help students engage with STEM, read Science News, create science fair projects, compete in science competitions, and start their own scientific journeys.

 Help educators build inspiring and up-to-date STEM curricula via teachers conferences, grants, advocate resources, and Science News.

 Help journalists at Science News provide independent, unbiased coverage of science and give people the tools to evaluate the news and the world around them.

 I am inspired by the Society’s work in engaging young people especially those in underserved communities in science, technology, engineering and math.
 The Society’s Science News in High Schools program, in particular, has a powerful impact on young people at an important juncture in their lives.
 I’m delighted to help reach more individuals through all the Society’s programs, making an impact through STEM education and science journalism.

-Trustee, Society for Science & the Public
+Trustee, Society for Science

 Co-Founder and Chair, The Burton Family Foundation

 Why I Give: The Society Was My Launching Pad

 Participating in the Society’s science competitions was a critical launching point in my development as a scientist and introduced me to a unique and meaningful community of friends and colleagues who continue to be a part of my daily life.
 Growing up as a nerdy girl in a small town in West Virginia, I gained exposure to brilliant peers from around the world who shared my sense of purpose and optimism and inspired me to challenge myself in new and daring ways.
 It helped me see firsthand why, as scientists, we have a social responsibility to use our talents and skills to change the world for the better.
 I support the Society not only as a donor but also as a member of the National Leadership Council because I know that together we can create opportunities for future generations that will do just that.